karkman/MetagenomeCourse2019/Day2/README.md

 ```
 Then again submit the array job with `sbatch`.

-During luch break check what happens in the different steps in the mapping script.
+During launch break check what happens in the different steps in the mapping script.
 ```
 bowtie2
 samtools view